 For plug spawn, use a 5/16-inch drill bit to drill 1 inch deep holes.
 A stop collar attached to the drill bit makes drilling the correct depth easy as you work around your logs.
 (Sawdust spawn uses a 3/8-inch drill bit and holes 1 1/4 inch deep.)

-Though it’s not strictly required, most growers use a food safe wax to seal the plugs and help hold in moisture.
-Good choices are cheese wax, bees wax or special refined mushroom waxes that are sold by mushroom supply companies.
+Though it’s not strictly required, most growers use a food-safe wax to seal the plugs and help hold in moisture.
+Even in a very wet climate up here in Vermont, we’ve still had trouble with logs drying out and quitting production long before their rated lifespan.
+Good choices are cheese wax, beeswax or specialty refined mushroom waxes that are sold by mushroom supply companies.